lukelbd/vim-tags/README.md

 algorithm (or you can use `g/` or `g?` to highlight the entire range), and the search/change/delete mappings always highlight the matches with `:hlsearch`.
-If [vim-indexed-search](https://github.com/henrik/vim-indexed-search) is installed, all the search/change delete mappings also print the number of matches and position of the cursor using `:echom`.
+If [vim-indexed-search](https://github.com/henrik/vim-indexed-search) is installed, all the search/change delete mappings also print the number of matches and position of the cursor.

 Documentation
 =============